 Senator Cruz's Internship Program offers Texas students a unique opportunity to experience first-hand the inner workings of Congress.
-Each summer there are two six week sessions as well as full semester internships in both the spring and the fall.
+There are two six-week sessions during the summer as well as full-semester internships in both the spring and fall.

 1. A cover letter detailing why you would like to be an intern in Senator Ted Cruz's office

 3. Two letters of recommendation (Letters may be emailed separately)

 5. A one to two page college writing sample

 6. Note at which office you are applying to intern